Is Lamb a perfect fertility food?

 Vitamin B5: B5 is involved in the production of hormones, along with cholesterol, and so is vital for maintaining fertility health.

-Vitamin B12: Aiding in the production of DNA, RNA, and neurotransmitters, Cobalamin is a really important nutrient for developing healthy eggs and sperm – and also for your babies’ future health development.
+Vitamin B12: Aiding in the production of DNA, RNA, and neurotransmitters, Cobalamin is a really important nutrient for developing healthy eggs and sperm – and for your babies’ future health development.

 Vitamin K: Vitamin K is an essential nutrient necessary for responding to injuries as it regulates normal blood clotting.
 Vitamin K can be particularly useful if you suffer from heavy and/or painful periods as it can help slow down the blood flow and reduce cramping.

 Vitamin E: Vitamin E is an antioxidant that helps protect cells against damage caused by free radicals.
 This nutrient is really helpful in protecting sperm and egg cells from free radical damage, which can damage the DNA of the cell and may lead to morphology issues – in sperm and eggs.

 Selenium: is one component of antioxidant enzymes and is also used by the body to help support thyroid health, particularly conversion of thyroid hormones from one to the other.
 This can help support your thyroid health, which is fundamental for fertility health and pregnancy.

 Phosphorus: Is an element that plays an important role in how the body uses carbohydrates and fats.
 It is also needed for the body to make protein for the growth, maintenance, and repair of cells and tissues.
 It is essential in our diet and particularly in children when growth and development occurs.

 Copper: Copper is essential for overall health and is involved in many processes in the body.
 It cannot be produced by the body and must, therefore, be consumed through food.
 Copper helps maintain healthy bones, blood vessels, nerves, and immune function, and it contributes to iron absorption.